1-800-460-5597 (US & Canada)

 Week 11: Completing Your Portfolio

 Carol Spaulding has been working at Norwich University for 11 years.
-Formerly an assistant director for the MBA program, she currently serves as both the senior student services advisor and the admissions advisor for the two online graduate certificate programs at Norwich.
-Carol is also the student services advisor for the Master of Science in Nursing program.
+Formerly an assistant director for the MBA program, she currently serves as the student services advisor for both the Master of Science in Nursing program and the Teaching and Learning Certificate program.
 She enjoys helping graduate students so they can have a great experience while in school.
 Carol has a BA in early childhood education and a Master of Business Administration degree, both from Norwich University.
 She has been married for 33 years and has two grown children.

 Our admissions process involves a clear set of requirements.
 First and foremost, your application packet must be complete in order for us to fairly evaluate it.
 Among the documents you need to submit for the Teaching and Learning Certificate program are an online application form; an essay that addresses why you wish to teach, official transcripts from any post-secondary institutions from which a degree has been awarded, and a resume.
 Full admissions requirements can be found at the Teaching and Learning Certificate Admissions.